Deploying Custom Device Configurations¶

 Debugging Device Configurations¶

-To display device configurations from within the Ansible playbook without deploying them, use -v --tags test
+To display device configurations within the Ansible playbook without deploying them, use -v --tags test

 parameters after the template name.